 IRS Tax Season Begins in January

 Yearly, tax season typically begins in late January.
-For 2017, it was January 23, and for 2018, it was January 29.
+For example, the official start date was January 28 in 2019.
 The IRS usually makes the announcement in December of the previous year or in early January of the current year.
 The start and ending of the tax year can vary depending upon what day of the week April 15 lands upon, as well as other factors.

 Getting Documents From Employers